About the Guides

 In 1995, the United Nations bought the navy blue Executive Model from Jones New York.
 This classic suit was complemented with a yellow short-sleeve top and a scarf with the United Nations emblem.

 In 2001, the uniforms, designed and provided by the Italian fashion house Mondrian, combine classic elegance with versatility and comfort.
 The tailored navy blue suits for women and men are matched with light-blue blouses or shirts and a scarf or tie adorned with the United Nations emblem.
 For the first time, a maternity outfit is included in the line.
 Also for the first time, shoes, provided by the Italian footwear company Valleverde, complement the uniforms.
-The shoes come from the company's classic line and meet all the requirements for comfort and style.

 As an alternative to the uniform, the guides can also wear their national dress, thus adding colour and diversity to the look of the guided tour operation.